afcarl/fss17/index.md

 The goal of this work is to destroy, or at least find limits with my prior work.
-As inputs for that task I offer LURE, a tool kit that ofers a baseline0 implementation of many of the tools that I think are important.
+As inputs for that task I offer LURE, a tool kit that offers a baseline0 implementation of many of the tools that I think are important.

 For everything I show you, your response should be: